cmeiklejohn/piper/README.md

 # piper

 Piper, a system for treating the browser like an Erlang process.
+Piper is just a prototype and should not be used in production.

 ## Motivation

-Piper was heavily inspired by Joe Armstrong's [EZWebFrame](https://github.com/joearms/ezwebframe).
+Piper was heavily inspired by Joe Armstrong's [Ezwebframe](https://github.com/joearms/ezwebframe).

-Piper diverges from the approach in EZWebFrame in its handling of calling JavaScript objects.
+Piper diverges from the approach in Ezwebframe in its handling of calling JavaScript objects.
 Rather than sending messages of desired JavaScript function calls directly to the browser, Piper provides an additional layer of indirection on the client side to allow handling of